 Structured entities include trust products, debt investment plans, equity investment plans, project asset-backed plans, and wealth management products issued by financial institutions.
 Trust products, equity investment plans and project asset-backed plans are managed by related or unrelated trust companies or asset managers, and the funds raised are invested in loans to or equity interests in other companies.
 Wealth management products issued by financial institutions are managed by related or unrelated asset managers, and the funds raised are invested in agreement deposits, funds, stocks, and bonds, among others.
-Debt investment plans are managed by related or unrelated asset managers, and the relevant trust products, debt investment plans, equity investment plans, project asset-backed plans, and wealth management products, debt investment plans, equity investment plans, project asset-backed plans, and wealth management product holders the right to receive profits, as agreed, from the trust products, debt investment plans, equity investment plans, and wealth management products issued by financial institutions.
-The Group has entered into product contracts for all its trust products, debt investment plans, equity investment plans, equity investment plans, and wealth management products issued by financial institutions.
+Debt investment plans are managed by related or unrelated asset managers and are mainly invested in infrastructure projects and real estate fund backed projects.
+To finance their operations, the relevant trust products, debt investment plans, equity investment plans, project assetbacked plans, and wealth management products issued by institutions enter into product contracts with and grant product holders the right to receive profits, as agreed, from the trust products, debt investment plans, equity investment plans, entered into product contracts for all its trust products issued by financial institutions.
+The Group has entered into product contracts for all its trust products, debt investment plans, equity investment plans, and wealth management products issued by financial institutions.